Sunday, September 4, 2011

 Concluding his opinion, Justice Bonynge wrote:

-“If an evil-doer invades my court room and reviles me or my ancestors or my country, witch indecent or blasphemous utterances, a penalty of 30 days in the straight-jacket of my righteous wrath is incurred.
+“If an evil-doer invades my court room and reviles me or my ancestors or my country, with indecent or blasphemous utterances, a penalty of 30 days in the straight-jacket of my righteous wrath is incurred.
 Can I truthfully say that through poverty or misfortune this defendant, who shouldered arms when the need was great, who omits to pay alimony to a vindictive and relentless wife has offered my court an affront more than thirtyfold greater?”

 “The answer being obvious, the defendant is ordered released from imprisonment forthwith.”